Get access to everything we publish when you sign up for Outside+ Join Today!.

 Increased blood flow

-Exercise heighten good cholesterol (HDL) and lowers bad cholesterol (LDL) so that less plaque develops in your arteries.
+Exercise heightens good cholesterol (HDL) and lowers bad cholesterol (LDL) so that less plaque develops in your arteries.
 “If your arteries and your pipes are clean, you reduce the likelihood of heart disease and events like heart attacks,” says Dr. Holland.

 The heart needs motion to keep pumping blood efficiently, says Fishman.
 The better your cardiovascular strength is, the stronger the heart muscle — and you need movement to keep it strong.